slimphp/Slim-Website/docs/start/upgrade.md

 # Hooks
 Hooks are no longer part of Slim as of v3.
 You should consider reimplementing any functionality associated with the [default hooks in Slim v2](http://docs.slimframework.com/hooks/defaults/) as [middleware](/docs/concepts/middleware.html) instead.
-If you need the ability to apply custom hooks at arbitrary points in your code (for example, within a route), you should consider a third-party package such as [Symfony's EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html).
+If you need the ability to apply custom hooks at arbitrary points in your code (for example, within a route), you should consider a third-party package such as [Symfony's EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) or [Zend Framework's EventManager](https://zend-eventmanager.readthedocs.org/en/latest/).

 # Removal HTTP Cache
 In Slim v3 we have removed the HTTP-Caching into its own module [Slim\Http\Cache](https://github.com/slimphp/Slim-HttpCache).